RLado/Canonada/README.md

-## NodeFlow
+## Canonada
-> ⚠️ NodeFlow is currently under development and is not ready for production use.
+> ⚠️ Canonada is currently under development and is not ready for production use.

-NodeFlow is a data science framework that helps you build production-ready streaming pipelines for data processing in Python.
+Canonada is a data science framework that helps you build production-ready streaming pipelines for data processing in Python.

-## Why NodeFlow?
+## Why Canonada?
-- **Standardized**: NodeFlow provides a standardized way to build your data projects
+- **Standardized**: Canonada provides a standardized way to build your data projects
-- **Modular**: NodeFlow is modular and allows you to build and visualize data pipelines with ease
+- **Modular**: Canonada is modular and allows you to build and visualize data pipelines with ease
-- **Memory Efficient**: NodeFlow is memory efficient and can handle large datasets by streaming data through the pipeline instead of loading it all at once
+- **Memory Efficient**: Canonada is memory efficient and can handle large datasets by streaming data through the pipeline instead of loading it all at once

 ## Features
 - **Centralized control of data sources**: Manage all your data sources in one place, enabling you to keep your team in sync
 - **Centralized control of the project configuration**: Manage all your project configurations in one place
 - **Easy dataloading**: Load data from various sources like CSV, JSON, Parquet, etc.
-- **Use functions as nodes**: Functions are the building blocks of NodeFlow.
+- **Use functions as nodes**: Functions are the building blocks of Canonada.
 You can use any function as a node in your pipeline
 - **Create streaming data pipelines**: Create parallel and sequential data pipelines with ease
-- **Visualize your data pipeline**: Visualize your data pipeline with the help of the NodeFlow dashboard
+- **Visualize your data pipeline**: Visualize your data pipeline
-- **Documentation**: Collect and display the documentation of your project
+- **Documentation**: Collect and display the documentation of your project [⚠️ under development]

 ## Project Structure
 ```
+canonada.toml
 config/
     catalog.toml
     parameters.toml